mingligraphics/metoo/README.md

 - Who are in the group?
   Ming Li, Yinan and Arun

-- Where your data is coming from
+- Where is your data coming from?
   Our dataset comes from a collection of thousands of social media accounts and news articles that are published before April 2019 about #Metoo cases in China.
 These articles are both in Chinese and English languages.
 The dataset will be created manually by a thorough reading of all the texts.
 Altogether about 60 individuals who have been charged of rape/sexual harassment.

-- Your current status in terms of data acquisition/analysis/visualization We are on the process of creating a dataset.
+- Your current status in terms of data acquisition/analysis/visualization?
+  We are on the process of creating a dataset.
 The dataset will be analyzed on the basis of number of cases by year and month since 2018.
 We have roughly brainstormed four graphics for our project.

 - Sketch of what the final project might look like, noting any interactivity.